drplxrd/drplxrd/README.md

   ## Hello!, I'm Steve! 👋

-I'm a computer science student, curious about software engineering and development, currently chasing machine learning with aws.
-I'm a basic dude, Not a genius..
-I love battle royale games, music & anime.
+I'm a computer science student, currently learning Software engineering @ALX_Cohort 11.
+A basic dude, Not a genius...

     It is more important to reduce the effort of maintenance than it is to reduce the effort of implementation.